nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Unfavourite a tutor: `unfavourite`

-Removes the favourite label from a tutor
+Removes favourite status of a particular tutor that had been previously added as a favourite by using the index.

 Format: `unfavourite INDEX`

-Example: `unfavourite 1`
+Example: `unfavourite 1` removes the first tutor as a favourite.

 ##### List favourites: `list_favourites`

-View a list of all favourites
+View list of tutor(s) that had been added as favourite.

 Format: `list_favourites`